How does working with an Academic Coaching Associates coach benefit high school students?

 - Increased self-confidence and self-esteem

 - Better understanding of which learning strategies work best for them bated on their individual learning style

 - Practical application of organization, time management and study strategies,

 - Greater independence and self-reliance

 - Enhanced motivation and productivity

 - Stronger executive function skills

-Academic Coaching is beneficial for students of any age and grade level; by concentrating on meeting students where they are developmentally, identifying barriers to academic success, goal setting, teaching effective skills and strategies to overcome these roadblocks, student who have academic coaches achieve better grades, greater independence, and higher self confidence.
+Academic Coaching is beneficial for students of any age and grade level; by concentrating on meeting students where they are developmentally, identifying barriers to academic success, goal setting, teaching effective skills and strategies to overcome these roadblocks.
+Students who have academic coaches achieve better grades, greater independence, and higher self-confidence.